X-LANCE/MSDWILD/README.md

 * `DarkLabel` only supports Windows (Win10 or Win11) currently and you may use wine (mentioned in this [issue](https://github.com/darkpgmr/DarkLabel/issues/4)) to run on Mac or Linux.
 * The result can `not` directly converted to exactly the same [RTTM](./rttms/all.rttm) as some duration or face ids are adjusted and off-screen speech is not included in this part.
 By the way, the facial identification in each video is unique and also differs from the identifiers in [RTTM](./rttms/all.rttm) mentioned above.
 * Different from the above-mentioned cropped face, the annotation here is for the bounding box of the unprocessed face in the original video.
+* Why are we releasing it now?
+Our initial experiments were conducted using a training set based on cropped faces.
+However, we realized that facial tagging is extremely important for multi-modal speaker diarization.
+Consequently, following the publication of our work, we decided to embark on a frame-by-frame review process.
+The undertaking is massive, involving the inspection of approximately 120,000 video frames, and ensuring that the IDs remain consistent throughout the video.
+We also conducted a second round of checks for added accuracy.
+It is only after this meticulous process that we are now able to release the dataset for public use.
 * I suggest that this is merely supplementary material for this dataset.
 Possible future work we envision includes training an end-to-end multimodal speaker diarization that incorporates facial location information, and an evaluation method for a multimodal speaker diarization that takes into account the human face location.